entropy-flux/py-depends/README.md

 License

 This project is licensed under the Apache License 2.0 — see the LICENSE file for details.
-Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page or submit a pull request.